dustinpfister/blog_posts/_posts/canvas-text.md

 layout: post
 categories: canvas
 id: 509
-updated: 2019-11-10 11:01:40
+updated: 2019-11-10 11:06:15
-version: 1.12
+version: 1.13
 ---

 So in html 5 canvas text can be rendered with methods like the [fill text](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillText) 2d drawing context method.
 There is also the [stroke text](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeText) method as well that can be used as a replacement of or in addition to the fill text method when it comes to the style of a text outline.

-There is a bit more to know about when it comes to setting the position of text, font and so forth of canvas text.
+There is a bit more to know about when it comes to setting the position of text, canvas text color, canvas text font, and so forth of canvas text.
 There are at least a few properties that a javaScript developer should be aware of when it comes to using canvas to render text.
 So lets look at some quick examples of working with text and HTML 5 canvas elements.

 <!-- more -->